dwhiffing/fury/content/aar/pf/pf2/pf2_aj/body.md

 Most of the radars go down, and AS-10-armed Fitters start engaging from medium altitude, others come dashing in as low as they can to strike the battered defences with cluster bombs and rockets.
-But we’ve kicked the hornet’s nest, and now the air is full of Stingers\!
+But we’ve kicked the hornet’s nest, and now the air is full of Stingers!
 It’s not a good day to be a Fitter pilot, and swarms of the nasty little MANPADS start knocking planes out of the sky.
 I’m deeply regretting the choice not to load every AS-10 I could, but my brave pilots use what they have.
 Many